-Development Studies at the University of Otago was ranked 39th equal in the world in the 2018 QS rankings.
+Development Studies at the University of Otago ranked in the top one hundred 2022 QS World Rankings by Subjects.

 The Master of International Development and Planning (MIDP) is a 12-month, full-time course work master’s degree, that includes a research dissertation.
 The degree uniquely combines an enhanced understanding of development issues with professional planning skills and competencies.